sourabhm22/GaleShapley/README.md

 # GaleShapley
 Stable matching problem solved by Gale Shapley algorithm

-Problem is solved in python language and the input for the program should be similar to the input file format.
+Problem is solved in python language and the input for the program should be similar to the inputFile format.